 Canadians use metres and kilometres and measure temperatures in Celsius; Americans use feet and miles, and measure temperature in Fahrenheit.
-The USA has states, Canada has provinces.

-Yet about 80% of Canadians live within 150 km. of the U.S. border, and this has had a bad effect on the Canadian economy.
+The USA has states, a bad effect on the Canadian economy.
 Like most European countries, Canada has a national health service, and a good social security system; but good welfare services have to be paid for by high taxes, so the cost of living in Canada is high.
 Because of this, hundreds of thousands of Canadians often get in their cars and drive over to the USA to go shopping.
 This is one cause of economic problems in Canada.
 Over half of Canada's imports come from the United States, and Canada has a trade deficit with the USA.